michaevelli/pubgsim/README.md

 The output of several simulations were put into excel (file in repo) and a trend graph of the average, min and max were created.
 100 simulations were run for 25 teams of 4, 50 teams of 2 and 100 teams of 1.

+Note: this is not a perfect simulation by far.
+Here, every individual has an equally likely chance of "death", however this is not true in PUBG.
+Larger squads have a higher chance of surviving encounters, the field, etc are not taken into account.
+This simulation simply picks one random individual to "die" every turn.

 Results are as follows

 Squad: